 Cora Byrne · Founder, The Ór Standard · April 2026

 Your documentation excludes people.
-I'm one of them.
+I am one of them.

-I've dyslexia, I've dyscalculia, and I've dyspraxia.
-I'm also a Technical Author and Linguist that has spent years building documentation systems for some of the most technically demanding products in the industry.
+I have dyslexia.
+I have dyscalculia.
+I have dyspraxia.
+I am also a Senior Technical Author who has spent years building documentation systems for some of the most technically demanding products in the industry.
 These two facts live together in me every day, and the tension between them is what drives everything I do.

-This blog post exists because from my experience, documentation — technical documentation, specifically — is one of the most inaccessible forms of writing that exists, and almost nobody in the industry treats that as the systems failure it is.
+I am not writing this for the disability awareness moment.
+I am writing it because documentation — technical documentation, specifically — is one of the most inaccessible forms of writing that exists, and almost nobody in the industry treats that as the systems failure it is.

-Let me tell you what it's like to be a documentation specialist who struggles with the documentation that most of our industry produces.
+Let me tell you what it is like to be a documentation specialist who struggles with the documentation that most of our industry produces.

-A wall of unbroken text isn't neutral.
-It's a barrier.
-When text has no visual hierarchy, no headers that tell me where I am, no short paragraphs that give me a place to pause, and no clear signposting between concept and instruction, I lose my place.
+A wall of unbroken text is not neutral.
+It is a barrier.
+When text has no visual hierarchy — no headers that tell me where I am, no short paragraphs that give me a place to pause, no clear signposting between concept and instruction — I lose my place.
 I re-read the same line.
 I lose my place again.
-I close the page because the cognitive load is too high and I need to be tactical with my time management.
+I close the page.
 For someone without dyslexia, this might register as mildly annoying.
-For me, and for the estimated one in ten people who share this, it's the difference between being able to use a product and not being able to use it at all.
+For me, and for the estimated one in ten people who share this, it is the difference between being able to use a product and not being able to use it at all.

-Inconsistent terminology isn't a minor style issue.
-It's a cognitive load problem.
-When a product calls the same thing a "workspace" in one section and a "project" in another, my brain has to hold both labels, and also decide whether they mean the same thing, and then also continue reading while carrying that uncertainty.
-For someone with a working memory difference that's a significant additional burden.
-It's one of the reasons I care so intensely about terminology governance.
-It's not an abstract documentation principle.
-It's the difference between a user who can follow a process and one who cannot.
+Inconsistent terminology is not a minor style issue.
+It is a cognitive load problem.
+When a product calls the same thing a "workspace" in one section and a "project" in another, my brain has to hold both labels, decide whether they mean the same thing, and continue reading while carrying that uncertainty.
+For someone with a working memory difference — which dyscalculia and dyspraxia both affect, in different ways — that is a significant additional burden.
+It is one of the reasons I care so intensely about terminology governance.
+It is not an abstract documentation principle.
+It is the difference between a user who can follow a process and one who cannot.

-Numbered sequences presented without structure are something that I find genuinely difficult to hold.
-A 12-step process written as a numbered list isn't automatically clear.
+Numbered sequences presented without structure are something I find genuinely difficult to hold.
+A ten-step process written as a numbered list is not automatically clear.
 The steps need to be short.
-Each step needs to be a single action.
+Each one needs to be a single action.
 The numbering needs to be unambiguous.
 When documentation contains steps that bundle multiple actions ("Configure the environment and ensure the permissions are set correctly before proceeding"), I lose count, lose sequence, lose my place in the process.
 My dyspraxia affects sequencing.
 It affects planning.
-Documentation that doesn't respect sequence, that buries the order of operations inside prose paragraphs, is documentation that I can't follow reliably, regardless of how technically accurate it is.
+Documentation that does not respect sequence — that buries the order of operations inside prose paragraphs — is documentation I cannot follow reliably, regardless of how technically accurate it is.

 The documentation industry has a habit of treating accessibility as a checkbox.
-Alt text on images...
-Sufficient colour contrast...
-A skip navigation link...
-These are important!
+Alt text on images.
+Sufficient colour contrast.
+A skip navigation link.
+These are important.
 They are also the absolute minimum.
-Cognitive accessibility rarely appears in documentation audits, style guides, or governance frameworks.
+Cognitive accessibility — the kind that affects whether someone with dyslexia or ADHD or dyscalculia can actually use the documentation to accomplish a task — rarely appears in documentation audits, style guides, or governance frameworks.

 It appears in The Ór Standard's.